 10 – An Amazon Prime

-Ok, I know a lot of people actually cut this one out as an unnecessary expense or as a way to limit their temptation to buy stuff on Amazon, but free-shipping aside, Prime has a ton of other benefits that can make it a
+I know a lot of people preach to get rid of Amazon Prime as an unnecessary expense or as a way to limit temptation.
+But free-shipping aside, Prime has a ton of other benefits that can make it a money-saving gift.

 The one I appreciate the most has been Prime video.